Hokitika Festival

 Aspiring manufactures a wide range of sewn height-safety products, including harnesses, slings and protection.

-Based in Christchurch, they also stock a wide range of technical gear for hieght safety, adventure tourism, climbing, caving, mountaineering, tramping and of course canyoning!
+Based in Christchurch, they also stock a wide range of technical gear for height safety, adventure tourism, climbing, caving, mountaineering, tramping and of course, canyoning!

 Visit them online at aspiring.co.nz